lborocs/22cob290-part2-team-10/README.md

 [auto-joins](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-reads).

-Dara thinks it'd be better to use `/server/store` as like an interface rather than directly accessing the Prisma Client, but will discuss later when designing database
+Dara thinks it'd be better to use `/server/store` as like an interface rather than directly accessing the Prisma Client, but will discuss later when designing database.

 #### Entities